Pelvic Floor Tips & Postpartum Checkups

 Leaking During Pregnancy Isn’t Normal

-I learned that I was mildly prolapsed- which is actually very common and nothing that can’t be fixed- and that my pelvic floor was actually weak as all get out.
+I learned that I was mildly prolapsed- which is actually very common and nothing that can’t be fixed- and that my pelvic floor muscles were actually weak as all get out.
 She also re-affirmed that leaking post-pregnancy can be fixed so long as I was willing to put in the time to work at boosting my strength.

 Given I’m a pretty strong person, I was mildly outraged.
 But the more I thought about it the more it made sense.
 I had never looked at my pelvic floor as a group of muscles.
 I had never targeted them directly or worked to strengthen them.